A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Introduction

 Despite the impressive capabilities demonstrated on standard benchmarks, a significant gap remains between the reported performances and the utility in many real-world tasks and environments~\citep{yu2024kieval}.
 The majority of evaluation protocols largely simplify experimental assumptions and design static, pre-defined rules, with relatively short and isolated task settings \citep{cobbe2021training, chen2021codex, budzianowski2018multiwoz}.
 In particular, most recent agent evaluation benchmarks are coupled with short agentic execution times without multi-turn, long-term interaction \citep{wang2023mint, lu2025toolsandbox}.
 As a result, these evaluations no longer reflect the foundation agent's ability in reality, where interactions are inherently long-horizon, long-context, and deeply user-dependent with high-level complexity.
-As the field transitions towards more realistic settings, such as {embodied agents} \citep{li2024embodied}, {GUI automation} \citep{ye2025mobile}, {deep research} \citep{huang2025deep}, personal health-care~\citep{zhan2024healthcare}, and human-agent collaborations~\citep{feng2024large, zou2025call}, the complexity of the operational environment explodes, exposing agents to exceptionally large and dynamic contexts.
+As the field transitions towards more realistic settings, such as {embodied agents} \citep{li2024embodied}, {GUI automation} \citep{ye2025mobile}, {agentic coding} and {computer use}, {deep research} \citep{huang2025deep}, personal health-care~\citep{zhan2024healthcare}, and human-agent collaborations~\citep{feng2024large, zou2025call}, the complexity of the operational environment explodes, exposing agents to exceptionally large and dynamic contexts.
 In such settings, static, one-shot capabilities are insufficient.
 Instead, agents must accumulate, retain, and selectively reuse information across interactions.
 Memory thus emerges as the critical and natural solution to bridge the gap between idealized benchmark performance and real-world implementation and environment \citep{zhang2025survey}.
+Unlike fixed-task AI systems where memory primarily optimizes for efficiency and cost, foundation agents require memory that supports continuous accumulation, selective reuse, cross-session retention, and user adaptation in dynamic, long-horizon environments.